TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 # => high five
 ~~~

 If you want to accept arguments into your lambda you have two options and which option you can use depends on how you declare your lambda.
 If you use `->` then you can use `()` to name your parameters.
-If you use `lambda` then you can use the more recognised `||` inside the block.
+If you use `lambda` then you can use the more recognized `||` inside the block.

 ~~~ruby
 my_name = ->(name) { puts "hello #{name}" }